Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 - [[Installing Diaspora dependencies on Dreamhost|Installing on Dreamhost]]

 If you don't see your system on here, don't give up.
-It should work similar on most distributions.
+It should work similarly on most distributions.
 If you figure it out we'd love it when you add a guide here, even a "do the same as for xy" would help.

 After you're done following those instructions, come back here and move on to: